owensgl/intro-genomics/syllabus.md

 * Turn sequence data into genetic variation.
 * Run basic population genetic analyses.
 * Explain how and why genomic data is generated.
+* Present scientific analyses in oral and written form.

 ### Teaching Philosophy